A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: A Robust Deterministic SQP Algorithm

 For each iterate $k$, given a current primal estimate $x_k\in \mathbb{R}^n$, we first solve

 where $\sigma_u$ and $\kappa_u$ are preset positive parameters.
-The introduction of $\|p\|_{\infty}\leq\sigma_k$ ensures that $\kappa(x,\sigma)$ is always well defined, even if the constraints \eqref{eq:qpcon1} and \eqref{eq:qpcon2} are inconsistent.
-Note that we choose a different setting for $\sigma_k$ from its counterpart in \cite{burke1989robust}.
-Here we actually require that $\|p\|_\infty\leq \kappa_u\phi_k$.
-This setting is not a new idea.
-Curtis et al \cite{CurtiNW2009} used similar model in there composite-step SQP method for equality constrained optimizations.
-It was also used as one of the conditions/assumptions on the quasi/inexact normal steps, see, for instance, \cite{Dennis1997} in the context of equality constrained optimization and \cite{FletcGLTW2002}, general constrained optimization.
+Note that we choose a different definition for $\sigma_k$ from its counterpart in \cite{burke1989robust}.
+Requiring that $\|p\|_\infty\leq \kappa_u\phi_k$ is an idea that can also be seen in, e.g., Curtis et al \cite{CurtiNW2009} for their composite-step SQP method for equality constrained optimization.
+It was also used as one of the conditions/assumptions on the quasi/inexact normal steps, see, for instance, \cite{Dennis1997} in the context of equality constrained optimization and \cite{FletcGLTW2002} for general constrained optimization.